microsoft/maro/docs/source/examples/multi_agent_dqn_cim.rst

 `Experience shaper <https://maro.readthedocs.io/en/latest/key_components/rl_toolkit.html#shapers>`_ is used to convert an episode trajectory to trainable experiences for RL agents.
-For this specific scenario, the reward is a linear combination of fulfillment and shortage in a limited time window.
+For this specific scenario, the reward is a linear combination of fulfillment and shortage in a fixed-size time window.

 .. code-block:: python
     class CIMExperienceShaper(ExperienceShaper):